PoolSea-Staking-Pool/poolsea-go/README.md

-# rocketpool-go
+# poolsea-go
-A Golang library for interacting with the Rocket Pool network.
+A Golang library for interacting with the Poolsea network.